kelpup/woof-CE/README.md

 ## Test Workflow

+We're building our distro by modifying the distro specifications in `woof-CE/woof-distro/x86_64/ubuntu/focal64/` to decide what to include and not include in the distro and the root filesystem of the distro in `woof-CE/woof-code/rootfs-skeleton/`.

 The test workflow builds a x86_64, ubuntu focal64 puppy linux distribution with a 5.4.x-x86_64 kernel from the files in the branch that is input into it.
-It uses hte files in `woof-CE/woof-distro/x86_64/ubuntu/focal64/` to decide what to include and not include in the distro.
 It builds directly on GitHub, and uploads the ISO as a build artifact.

 <img width="1107" alt="Screen Shot 2022-03-16 at 11 55 18 PM" src="https://user-images.githubusercontent.com/65368903/158733917-dd6fb32f-e3c6-4062-a0d5-dc2e3e14aafc.png">